frenchy64/frenchy64.github.io/_posts/2016-08-15-infer-functions.markdown

 and some
 <a href="{{ site.url }}/2016/08/15/runtime-infer-basics.html">basics underlying the infrastructure to perform automatic annotations</a>.

-In this point, we'll see how function types are inferred, as well as simple map types.
+In this post we'll see how function types are inferred, as well as simple map types.

 <hr />